 Use of Safe at Home Designated Address as the Participant’s Legal Address

-Upon enrollment in Safe at Home, the state assigns participants a Saint Paul post office box address that they can use as their address for all purposes.
+Upon enrollment in Safe at Home, the state assigns participants a Saint Paul PO Box address they can use for all purposes.
 Minn.
 Stat. § 5B.05 (2014).
 The Secretary of State is the agent for receipt of service of process for Safe at Home participants.
 Minn.
 Stat. § 5B.03, subd.
 1(3) (2014).
-Only the participant’s name and designated address are required for service of process on a program participant.
+Only the participant’s name and designated address, including their Lot Number, are required for service of process on a participant.
 Minn.
 R. 8290.0500.

-When a program participant presents the address designated by the secretary of state to any person, that address must be accepted as the address of the program participant.
+When a Safe at Home participant presents the address designated by the secretary of state to any person, that address must be accepted as the participant's address.
 Minn.
 Stat. § 5B.05 (2014).
 The designated address satisfies the requirement to provide the court notice of a current address.
 Minn.
 Gen. R. Prac.
-13 advisory committee’s comment (2009 amendment) (“If a party is a participant in the Secretary of State’s address confidentiality program, there is no reason not to permit the use of that address to satisfy the requirement of this rule.”).
+13 advisory committee’s comment (2009 amendment) (“If a party is a participant in the Secretary of State’s address confidentiality services, there is no reason not to permit the use of that address to satisfy the requirement of this rule.”).

 For Service of Any Legal Documents by First Class, Including Certified Mail

-If an envelope is not marked “service of process” but is otherwise properly addressed, it will be forwarded to the program participant, however processing may be slower.
-The signed receipt of certified mail by the Secretary of State constitutes proof of service on the program participant and commences the time in which responsive pleadings must be filed.
+If an envelope is not marked “service of process” but is otherwise properly addressed, it will be forwarded to the Safe at Home participant, however, processing may be slower.
+The signed receipt of certified mail by the Secretary of State constitutes proof of service on the participant and commences the time in which responsive pleadings must be filed.
 Minn.
 R. 8290.0500, subp.
 2.

 For Service of Process in Person